Audrey Dutton/States Newsroom

-As of Tuesday, the state reported a total of 1,189 COVID-19 hospitalizations across Michigan hospitals, an increase of 237 from the previous week.
-The state also reported that 150 COVID-19 patients are in the Intensive Care Unit (ICU), which is up from 98 last week.
+As of Tuesday, the state reported a total of 985 COVID-19 hospitalizations across Michigan hospitals, an increase of 15 from the previous week.
+The state also reported that 122 COVID-19 patients are in the Intensive Care Unit (ICU), which is down from 149 last week.

 The first two cases of COVID-19 were reported in the state on March 10, 2020.
 Gov. Gretchen Whitmer declared a state of emergency that day.

-There are 25 counties across the state at “medium” risk level, down from 57 counties last week.
-There are 39 counties at “low” risk level, an increase of 22 over the previous week.
+There are 12 counties across the state at “medium” risk level, a decrease of six since last week.
+The state’s remaining 71 counties are at a “low” risk level.

 About 75% of the entire United States population has received at least one dose of a COVID-19 vaccine.